582-41F-VA/homework/08_state/README.md

 These criteria are checked (✓) as they are met by users.
 When the input first receives focus, it is highlighted in red.
-Once all criteria are met, the input turns green, and the component invokes the `onValid` event handler with the password as its argument.
+Once all criteria are met, the input turns green.